Are GDPR and Other Privacy Regulations Enough?

-Two years ago, the General Data Protection Regulation (GDPR) was introduced and hailed as the most important change in data privacy regulation in two decades.
-Originating in the EU, GDPR empowered consumers to not only have a right to know what their data will be used for and giving them the right to be forgotten, while imposing significant fines on organizations that do not comply.
+Two years ago, the General Data Protection Regulation (GDPR) was introduced and hailed as the most significant change in data privacy regulation in two decades.
+Originating in the European Union, the GDPR replaced the original data protection directive and further empowered consumers across all EU member states to have a right to know what their data will be used for and give them the right to the erasure of this data.
+At the same time, the regulation imposes significant fines on organizations that do not comply.

-While this march toward more stringent laws represents tremendous momentum and brings the importance of privacy to the forefront, they are not enough.
-Privacy regulations do not specify how the data is to be protected; they simply lay out required next steps and potential consequences of a breach.
+While The European Parliament’s march toward more stringent laws represents tremendous momentum and brings the importance of security measures to the forefront, they are not enough.
+Compliance does not always specify how the data subjects are protected; they simply lay out required next steps and potential consequences of a breach.

-Like any law, privacy regulations set a baseline for behavior; a minimum for what organizations should be doing to protect their customers and employees.
+Like any law or mandate, privacy regulations set a baseline for behavior and decision making, a minimum for what organizations should be doing to protect their customers and employees.
 By solely focusing on “what’s required,” organizations can easily find themselves ping-ponging between compliance rules.
-And as history has proven, just checking compliance boxes is not a strategy that eliminates breaches.
+And as history has proven, an organization or DPO just checking compliance boxes is not a strategy that eliminates breaches.

-What is truly needed to protect sensitive data is a shift in motivation and perspective.
-Instead of focusing on compliance and defending against litigation and fines, more organizations are now viewing security and privacy as the cornerstone of its most valuable customer commodity: trust.
-These companies are learning that security is a competitive differentiator, which is a positive for building trust equity with customers, and not a necessary evil.
+What is truly needed to protect the sensitive data of EU Residents is a shift in motivation and perspective.
+Instead of focusing on being GDPR compliant and defending against litigation and fines from a supervisory authority, more organizations now view security and privacy as the cornerstone of their most valuable customer commodity: trust.
+These companies are learning that security is a competitive differentiator, which is a positive for building trust equity with customers and not a necessary evil.

-To support the facilitation of trust, organizations should partner with security providers that share the same dedication to privacy.
-Just a few years ago, half — yes, half — of all organizations experienced a data breach because of a business vendor or associate.
-Partners should be able to offer solutions with features that ensure data is never in the clear, such as:
+To support the facilitation of trust, organizations with or without a data protection officer should partner with cybersecurity solution providers that share the same dedication to privacy.
+Just a few years ago, half — yes, half — of all organizations experienced a personal data breach because of a business vendor or associate.
+Partners should be able to offer data protection solutions with features that ensure data is never in the clear, such as:

-- Tokenization: Substituting an element of sensitive data with a non-sensitive data equivalent that is stored.
+- Data tokenization: Substituting an element of sensitive data with a non-sensitive data equivalent that is stored.
 Tokens are available to allow authorized users to decrypt the data.

 - Anonymization: Permanently altering personal data in such a way that it is untraceable to an identifiable person.
-It is like tokenization, but without the token.
+Anonymization or data de-identification is like tokenization, but without the token.

 - Masking: Replacing sensitive data with “decoy” data that looks authentic.
 For example, replacing a patient’s Social Security number (SSN) with a “fake” SSN in case data is exposed or stolen.
 Only authorized users have access to the real data.